Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Fill in the Gap by Prompting?

-\paragraph{Tweets} To enhance the quality of machine-generated Arabic tweets, prompts were refined to better capture human emotions and generate tweets that can reflect authentic human experiences.
-One such improved prompt was: ``Generate a random tweet in Arabic.
+In order to enhance the quality of the machine-generated Arabic tweets, the prompts were refined to better capture human emotions and to generate tweets that can reflect authentic human experiences more naturally and contextually across diverse situations.
+One such improved prompt was: ``\emph{Generate a random tweet in Arabic.
 Use {dialect} dialect, use human emotions and experiences.
-Output the tweet only'' and its corresponding Arabic translation: \begin{quote}
+Output the tweet only}'' and its corresponding Arabic translation is as follows: \begin{quote}

 \begin{RLtext} اكتب تغريدة عشوائية باللغة العربية. استخدم اللهجة \LR{\{dialect\}}وعبّر عن مشاعر وتجارب إنسانية \end{RLtext} \end{quote}

 These adjustments addressed critical gaps appeared in prior outputs.
 The newly-generated tweets touched on relatable human topics and expressed genuine emotions tied to daily experiences.
 We used \gptfouro for generation as it yielded promising results, while Qwen is underperformed.
 As mentioned in \appref{sec: arabic_insights}, Qwen texts often include non-Arabic words within the tweets.